Bjoux2/DeepMirTar_SdA/DeepMirTar/README.md

 > Caution: This is a developer preview.

-Since Theano package and Python2.7 are not updated in the future, and the configuration of dependences of orignal model is difficult, I changed to use Tensorflow/Keras and Python 3.6.
+Since Theano is no longer update and Python2.7 will not support in 2020, and the configure of dependences of orignal model is difficult, I changed to use Tensorflow/Keras and Python 3.6.

-A new model is trained (the data used in the training the model is identical as original).
+A new model was trained (the data used in the training the model is identical as original).
 The model in this version is not well optimised.
 A better model will be released in few days.